 A few of these relievers will emerge as awesome closers this year–but which?

 Injuries and trades ensures that some of these guys will get a shot to close in 2026.
-Many of the tier three names have closing talent — especially Jeremiah Estrada, Robert Suarez, Grant Taylor, Adrian Morejon, and Bryan Abreu — but none of these talents currently have the inside track on a closing job.
-Alternatively, Mark Leiter Jr. and Jordan Leasure look like probable closers if the season started today, but each carries substantial risk: Leiter is pitching in hitter-friendly Sacramento, and Leasure has to hold off the talented Taylor.
+Many of the tier three names have closing talent — especially Jeremiah Estrada, Robert Suarez, Grant Taylor, and Adrian Morejon — but none of these talents currently have the inside track on a closing job.
+Alternatively, Scott Barlow and Kevin Ginkel look like probable closers if the season started today, but each carries substantial risk.

 Kenley – total eclipse of Finnegan and Vest?
 I think I saw Scott Harris give a cliche like it’ll be up to AJ Hinch, we like all our guys, etc. I can’t really disagree with omitting them completely from the longshots though.